New York State Banner

 Three Mile Bay - off Route 49, five miles southeast of the village of Central Square in the Three Mile Bay Wildlife Management Area.
 Beach launching.
 Parking for 20 cars and trailers.

-Toad Harbor - off Shaw Road from Toad Harbor.
+Toad Harbor - off Shaw Road in the Town of West Monroe.
 Shoreline access and hand launching.
 Parking for 30 cars.
+From Route 49, follow Toad Harbor Road south to lake.

 Oneida County